Yes, America's Anchorman returns Monday for a full week of all-American excellence in broadcasting.

 1-800-282-2882.

-Uh it's got Johnny Depp.
+It's got Johnny Depp.

 So he wears the mask because he is ashamed of his white face.

-But if you don't know your Lone Ranger stuff, they they get so I've had a bazillion emails from people who are saying, Look, everyone knows in the first episode of the Lone Range on radio TV, every time they tell the story.
+But if you don't know your Lone Ranger stuff, they get, so I've had a bazillion emails from people who are saying, look, everyone knows the first episode of The Lone Range on radio TV, every time they tell the story, he's in a posse of banned Texas Rangers and they're ambushed by Butch Cavendish.

 Butch Cavendish.

-His name is uh Harry Reed.
+His name is Harry Reid.

-John Reed, not Harry Reid.
+John Reid, John Reid, not Harry Reid.

-Uh but Harry Reed gets the public funding for the Cowboy Poetry Festival, John Reed is the guy who is the Lone Ranger.
+John Reed is the guy who is the Lone Ranger.

 He's the lone guy who survives this ambush by Butch Cavendish.

-It's a disgrace that Obama is more concerned with hunting down Snowden than reforming these George Bush style eavesdropping techniques.
+It's a disgrace that Obama is more concerned with hunting down Snowden than reforming these George Bush-style eavesdropping techniques.

-To me, Snowden is a hero because he revealed secrets that we should all know that the United States has repeatedly violated the Fourth Amendment.
+To me, Snowden is a hero because he revealed secrets that we should all know, that the United States has repeatedly violated the Fourth Amendment.

-He should be welcomed and offered asylum, Stone continued, but he has no place to hide because every country is intimidated by the United States.
+But he has no place to hide because every country is intimidated by the United States.

 We need countries to say no to the United States.